-In addition should your child develop a high temperature whilst at nursery, with your prior consent, we are able to administer a single dose of Calpol.
+In addition should your child develop a high temperature whilst at nursery, with your prior consent, we are able to administer Calpol.
 Should a child’s state of health still warrant further assistance, parents/guardians are expected to collect their child from nursery.

 Childbase has a bespoke menu developed in cooperation with a dietician and our Kitchen Teams.
 In addition we cater for vegetarians, medical lead preferences, allergies and cultural or religious preferences by producing a unique meal for your child.

 In the case of fire the alarms will sound and the nursery will be evacuated in a planned and precise fashion.
 Staff have registers which include all of your child’s details.

 In the unlikely event of the nursery not being safe to use after an evacuation, alternative arrangements will have been made for your child to be taken to a local place of safety (see notice board for details) and you will be notified of this as soon as possible.

 The sessions and closing times are detailed in each individual nursery prospectus.
 We expect children to be collected promptly.

 Parents/guardians who know they are going to be late (due to unforeseen circumstances) must telephone the nursery to inform them of the expected time of arrival.